SlackBuffer/digest_gopl/tgpl/_notes/structs.md

 - Retrieve struct fields
     - Marshal and unmarshal into a `map[string]interface{}` and get all map (sorted) keys
     - Reflection
+- The zero value for a struct is composed of the zero values of each of its fields (not nil!)
 # Structs
 - A struct is an aggregate data type that groups together zero or more **named values** of arbitrary types as a single entity.
 Each value is called a *field*
 - All of these fields are collected into a single entity that can be copied as a unit, passed to functions and returned by them, stored in arrays, and so on